andreagnavarro/FrontEndAutomationChallenge/README.md

 1. There will be an html file generated with the results of the tests inside the Reports folder

 ## Tests to run
-1. Login with a valid user
+1. Login with a valid user: This test will run 3 times with 3 valid users ("standard_user", "problem_user", "performance_glitch_user")
    - Expected​: Validate the user navigates to the product’s page.
 2. Login with an invalid user
    - Expected​: Validate error message is displayed.